Dr. Marty Pets Information

 However, while Dr. Marty’s primary blog is dormant, there is also a blog on Dr. Marty’s pet food website.
 This blog is updated weekly and discusses a variety of pet-related topics such as grooming, health issues, and nutrition.
 It isn’t clear whether Dr. Marty maintains this blog himself, or it is maintained on his behalf.
 You can find this pet food blog here.

-Lastly, Dr. Marty also has a popular book which discusses a variety of pet-related topics including nutrition, ailments, and alternative medicine.
+Lastly, Dr. Marty also has a popular book that discusses a variety of pet-related topics, including nutrition, ailments, and alternative medicine.
 While some of the points discussed in this book may have merit, others could be thought of as questionable, and many would disagree.
 Based on a recent update on his blog, it appears that Dr. Marty is writing a second book to follow up on this first book.

 Dr. Marty Pets Product Range